olilarkin/awesome-musicdsp/README.md

 # More Awesome Music DSP*

-A curated list of my favourite music DSP and audio programming resources, focusing on the C++ programming language.
+This is a curated list of my favourite music DSP and audio programming resources, focusing on the C++ programming language.
 I like implementations that allow you to be creative quickly.
 The less code for the end user (e.g plug-in developer) the better!

-Whilst there is some crossover here (for instance JUCE includes DSP functionality, FAUST makes plug-ins), hopefully the grouping makes some kind of sense...
+This was originally meant to be an official "Awesome list", but apparently you are not meant to write in the first person, so this is now a "more awesome" list.

 Oli Larkin

-This was originally meant to be an official "Awesome list", but apparently you are not meant to write in the first person.
-This is now a "more awesome" list.
+**************** COMMERCIAL BREAK ****************
+Are you interested in getting into Audio Programming in C++ but don't know where to start?
+Maybe you know some Max MSP or Reaktor and you'd like to take your ideas to the next level and produce professional quality plug-ins and apps?
+I have been doing one-to-one skype lessons with people of all levels of experience for many years, as well as teaching audio programming at several UK Universities.
+I've developed many projects over the years using both JUCE and iPlug, and I've collaborated with well-known companies on software used by thousands of people.
+If you'd like some coaching to help you make progress on your audio programming projects, please get in touch via email (See olilarkin.co.uk) to find out about prices.
+**************** END COMMERCIAL BREAK ****************

 ## Frameworks
 - [iPlug2](https://github.com/iPlug2) - iPlug (originally created by Cockos) is an awesome plug-in framework.
 I have been maintaining a fork of it since ~2011 called [WDL-OL](https://github.com/olilarkin/wdl-ol).
 In 2018 I made a big effort to update it with the help of some other developers (in particular [Alex Harker](https://github.com/AlexHarker)). iPlug's syntax is super simple, for example, creating a parameter or a control in the UI is only a single line of C++ code.